 Chesapeake City is a town located in Cecil County with a very small population (673, according to the 2010 census).

 There are many old homes from the 1800s that have been turned into bed and breakfasts, restaurants, and the local historical museum.

 One of the famous tourist attractions there is the C&D Canal Museum, where you can learn more about the canal that built Chesapeake City.

-Hiking enthusiasts, or just those who want to do some kayaking through the scenic countryside, should get themself to the Ben Cardin Recreational Trail which stretches along the banks of the Canal eastward and reaches up to the Delaware River.
+Hiking enthusiasts should get themself to the Ben Cardin Recreational Trail which stretches along the banks of the Canal eastward and reaches up to the Delaware River.

 What are the best small towns in Maryland that we missed on the list?
 Let us know in the comments!
 Thanks!

 - Fall in Maryland

 Megan is a travel blogger and writer with a background in digital marketing.
 Originally from Richmond, VA, she has lived all around the world (including Germany, Finland, Norway, etc) but her heart always finds its way back to Virginia.
 This blog is to help encourage travelers to explore the great state of VA… and its wonderful neighbors!
 Megan has written for or been featured by National Geographic, Forbes, Lonely Planet, Fodor’s Travel, the New York Times, and more.
 She has visited 45 US states and 100+ countries… and wholeheartedly believes that Brunswick Stew is probably the greatest food to ever exist.